hamzak106-dev/jumper-media-analytics-take-home/README.md

 - All engagement types weighted equally (though comments/shares are probably more valuable)
 - Engagement patterns are similar across user segments
-- We don't have content quality scores, so using engagement as proxy See recommendations doc for full list.
+- We don't have content quality scores, so using engagement as proxy See recommendations doc for full list.# Force GitHub contributor refresh